-The Institutional Broker’s Estimate System first compiled its data for US companies in 1976.
+The Institutional Broker’s Estimate System first compiled its data on US companies in 1976.
 Based on the raw data available, the creators of the database managed to compute statistical time-series data for the constituent companies.
-This data was then used for by various financial journals to show how earnings estimates could lead to determining investment opportunities.
+This data was then used by various financial journals to show how earnings estimates could lead to determining investment opportunities.

 After compiling and determining yearly earnings estimates, the database expanded ranges further.
 Data series can now span closer to quarterly estimates of earnings.
 Additionally, the system continued to expand the constituent companies and now can display companies trading in international markets.
 In 1986, Lynch, Jones was purchased by Citigroup.
 In 1993, Barra purchased IBES and sold it to Primark after 2 years.
 In 2000, Thomson Financial bought Primark.
 Thus, the current owner of the IBES database is now Thomson Reuters.

 To date, the Institutional Broker’s Estimate System system covers more than 40,000 companies in 70 markets.
-IBES provides a client base of 50,000 money managers and there are about 900 companies that are contributing data to the system.
+IBES serves a client base of 50,000 money managers and there are about 900 companies that are contributing data to the system.
 From the biggest global firms to local brokers, the database now provides comprehensive data for its users.

 Depending on which type of data you need, the forecast database of IBES is available at either a summary level or detailed level.
-Data items are updated frequently throughout the day to give the user real time information.
+Data items are updated frequently throughout the day to give the user real-time information.
 This allows analysts and portfolio managers to analyze the information of more than 40,000 equities all over the world.

 As stated before, IBES has two versions.
 The summary history provides an overview of the key metrics for each company.
 The other version provides a detailed history, which contains a timeline of earnings forecasts by analysts.